A bill to streamline the collection and distribution of government information.

 The bill’s titles are written by its sponsor.

 Length: 6 pages

-This bill was introduced on April 3, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 3, 2014, in a previous session of Congress, but it did not receive a vote.

 Apr 3, 2014

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.